Wilson leads Seahawks past Eagles 17-9

 NEXT UP

-Seahawks: Will go to Green Bay to face Aaron Rodgers and the Packers (13-3) in the divisional round next Sunday.
+Seahawks: will go to Green Bay to face the Packers (13-3) next Sunday.